aosothra/book_snatcher/README.md

 This script can be used to collect fantasy books from [tululu.org](https://tululu.org/).

 Use it to save text content of books and their cover images.
-After collection proccess is completed, the script creates a JSON register, that lists each book data in following schema:
+After collection process is completed, the script creates a JSON register, that lists each book data in following schema:
 ```JavaScript
 {
       "title": "Book Title",